Saraswati River: Rigvedic course

-"This stream Saraswati with fostering current comes forth, our sure defence, our fort of iron.
+"This stream Sarasvati with fostering current comes forth, our sure defence, our fort of iron.

 As on a chariot, the flood flows on, surpassing in majesty and might all other waters.

-Pure in her course from mountains to the ocean, alone of streams Saraswati hath listened.
+Pure in her course from mountains to the ocean, alone of streams Sarasvati hath listened.

 Thinking of wealth and the great world of creatures, she poured for Nahusa her milk and fatness.") but which could also mean "lake."
 (Note: According to Bhargava (1964) "samudra" stands for a huge inland lake, of which there were four or seven in Rigvedic sources.
 He translates sagara as "ocean".
 In this view the "lowlands" of Kashmir and Kuruksetra were samudra, but the sea in which the Ganga fell is a sagara.
 See also Talageri, The Proto-Indo-European Word for "Sea/Ocean".
 Talageri notes that "Pāṇini gives the meaning of mīra as samudra (Uṇādi-Sutra ii, 28)," and notes that, according to Mallory, IE meer, mīra, originally referred to "lake," and not to "sea.")